 Internal Audit prepares and presents an Annual Internal Audit Plan which is reviewed and approved by the Audit Committee.
-In 2019, Internal Audit met with the Audit Committee in the months of February, March, May, July, October, November and December to present the results and evolution of its work.
-At these meetings, Internal Audit reported the weaknesses identified in the design of the internal control model, proposed the corresponding action plans and the dates of implementation of these plans.
-In turn, Internal Audit supervises the correct implementation of corrective actions.

-In the months of May, June, October and December 2020, the Audit Committee, through Internal Audit Management, has supervised the correct review of the effectiveness of the controls conducted by Financial Management.
+In 2021, Internal Audit met with the Audit Committee in the months of February, March, May, July, October, November and December to present the results and evolution of its work.
+At these meetings, Internal Audit reported the weaknesses identified in the design of the internal control model, proposing the corresponding action plans and the dates of implementation of these plans.
+In turn, Internal Audit supervises the correct implementation of the correct review of the effectiveness of the controls conducted by Financial Management.
 A small number of weaknesses were detected, corresponding to the Australian subsidiary, which have been duly corrected.
 The weaknesses detected are reported to the heads of the Divisions and the corresponding action plans are designed, with a follow-up of their implementation.